F

 Mystic Living Today

 This comprehensive introduction to the grassroots phenomenon A Course in Miracles covers the teaching’s role in America’s changing spiritual landscape, investigates its origins and history, and explains its principal tenets and philosophies.
-Weaving together extensive research and student perspectives, journalist D. Patrick Miller sheds light on the provocative and oft-misunderstood text.
+Weaving together extensive research and student perspectives, journalist D. Patrick Miller sheds light on this provocative and oft-misunderstood spiritual path.

 • Answers to common questions, such as What exactly is the Course?
 Is it Christian, Buddhist, New Age, or something else entirely?
 How did the author channel the message?

-• Two chapters of critical commentary by Christian and secular commentators
+• Critical commentary by Christian and secular commentators

-• Special appendix by guest writer Richard Smoley compares early and standard published versions of ACIM
+• Special appendix by guest writer Richard Smoley, comparing early and standard published versions of ACIM

 • Foreword by Iyanla Vanzant